How the Finnish Red Cross is using donated funds in the Ukraine crisis

 The aid is delivered as cooperation of the entire Red Cross movement: tens of thousands of volunteers, employees of the Red Cross organisations of Ukraine and its neighbouring countries and aid workers from the International Red Cross and the national Red Cross organisations.

-However, all funds collected in our emergency aid collection will be used to help those suffering from the conflict.
-The Finnish Red Cross places a special focus on health work, in particular.
+All funds collected in our emergency aid collection will be used to help those suffering from the conflict.
+Our support offers both emergency aid and long-term support.

 Will all of the proceeds from the collection be directed solely to helping